tum-gis/sddi-security-federation-framework/README.md

 * [RS](RS/README.md): This directory contains the software and installation instructions for operating the WFS endpoint using Bearer Token protection.
 * [SP](SP/README.md): This directory contains the software and installation instructions to set up the SOS1 and SOS2 using HTTP Cookie and Bearer Token protection.
 * [Google-IdP](Google-IdP/README.md): This directory contains the software installation instructions to set up the SimpleSAMLphp for Google IdP.
+* [Troubleshooting](Troubleshooting.md): Guides for maintenance as well as solving common errors.

 The API description of the Authorization Server is available as OpenAPI located in the `/api/` path of the deployed Authorization Server.

 The test cases for ensuring the correct functioning of the Authorization Server are available from the [test case documentation](AS/authorization-server/test/AS/TEST.md) file.
 That documentation also contains a description how to execute the tests with an Authorization Server deployment.

-Refer to the [troubleshooting section](Troubleshooting.md) for maintenance purposes as well as solving common errors.

 In collaboration with:
 [**Secure Dimensions GmbH**](https://www.secure-dimensions.de/index.html.de).